It's good to go through the Exchange hybrid test plan checklist and test all the…

 Modern authentication in Exchange Online provides you with various ways to increase your organization’s security with features like conditional access and multi-factor authentication (MFA).
 When you turn on modern authentication, Outlook 2013 for Windows or later will require it to sign to Exchange online mailboxes.

 Basic authentication is the less secure method used by older client applications without MFA.
-Think about logging in with only a username and password.
+Think about signing in with only a username and password.
 Microsoft recommends that you turn off basic authentication for your organization.

 For tenants created before August 1, 2017, modern authentication is turned off by default for Exchange Online and Skype for Business Online.